 SCREENING AND NOTIFICATION

-A $100.00 reduction of conference registration fees will be granted to the two primary presenters in each session.
-All communications regarding the proposed session will be directed to the primary presenter.
+A $150.00 reduction of conference registration fees will be granted to the two primary presenters in each session.
+All communications regarding the proposed session will be directed to the presenter.

 WHAT TO INCLUDE IN PROPOSALS

-To submit a proposal, complete this on-line form and email the following items to Brandie Baker @ [email protected] To be considered, proposals must be typed and include all of the following items:
+To submit a proposal, complete this on-line form and email the following items to Brandie Baker @ firstname.lastname@example.org.
+To be considered, proposals must include all of the following items sent within 72 hours after the initial application: